molinfo-vienna/CDPKit/README.md

 > make doc
 ```

-should lead to a successful build of the CDPKit documentation which can then be found in <BUILD-DIR>/Doc/html.
+should lead to a successful build of the CDPKit documentation which can then be found in `<BUILD-DIR>/Doc/html`.

+### Documentation page
+The main page of the documantion will be available online soon.
+In the meantime you can access it via `<BUILD-DIR>/Doc/html`.
+There, under the `CDPL Python-API` you can see the overview of the currently implemented classes and functions.
+You can also access the `CDPL Python Cookbook` there, which is a collection of stand alone scripts of common use cases, including

+- Processing of Chemical Data
+⋅⋅* Input and Output
+⋅⋅* Fragmentation and Extraction of Substructures
+⋅⋅* Standardization and Curation

+- Pharmacophore Generation and Processing
+⋅⋅* Plain Molecule Pharmacophores
+⋅⋅* Ligand-Receptor Interaction Pharmacophores
+⋅⋅* Retrieving Feature Properties
+⋅⋅* Molecule to Reference Pharmacophore Alignment

+- Calculation of Atom and Bond Properties
+⋅⋅* Connectivity Properties
+⋅⋅* Chemical Element Properties
+⋅⋅* Classification Properties
+⋅⋅* Partial Charges and other Electronic Properties
+⋅⋅* Physicochemical Properties

+- Calculation of Molecule and Pharmacophore Descriptors
+⋅⋅* Extended Connectivity Fingerprints (ECFPs)
+⋅⋅* FAME Atom Environment Fingerprints

+- Force Field Calculations
+⋅⋅* MMFF94 Atom Charges

 ### Basic Usage

 Once CDPKit is installed, you can start using it in your Python code.
-Here's an example to get you started:
+Here's an example to get you started with basic ligand-based pharmacophore generation using SMILES:

 ```python
 # Import the necessary CDPKit modules